Update on the U.S.-EU Safe Harbor Framework

 Personal information must be relevant for the purposes for which it is to be used.
 An organization should take reasonable steps to ensure that data is reliable for its intended use, accurate, complete, and current.

 To ensure compliance with the Safe Harbor principles, there must be: (a) readily available and affordable independent recourse mechanisms so that each individual's complaints and disputes can be investigated and resolved and damages awarded where the applicable law or private sector initiatives so provide; (b) procedures for verifying that the commitments companies make to adhere to the Safe Harbor principles have been implemented; and (c) obligations to remedy problems arising out of a failure to comply with the principles.
 Sanctions must be sufficiently rigorous to ensure compliance by the organization.
-Organizations that fail to provide annual self-certification letters will no longer appear in the list of participants and Safe Harbor benefits will no longer be assured.
+Organizations that fail to provide annual self-certification letters will no longer appear in the list of participants.